m1ndflay3r/zsh_libmisc/README.md

     == arrmatch    : lazy array matching
-    == isfile      : return 0 if anything whatsoever exists at given filepath == zzsh        : simple wrapper for zsh-static-5.8 that bypasses the backspace issues with zle
+    == isfile      : return 0 if anything whatsoever exists at given filepath == zzsh        : simple wrapper for zsh-static-5.8 that bypasses the backspace issues with zle (wip)
 --------------------------------------------------------------------------------------------
 ‎
 =